-Fiat SpA (F) Chief Executive Officer Sergio Marchionne will not attend the International Auto Show in Frankfurt, Europe’s biggest auto event, because of “unforeseen business commitments,” the automaker said.
+Fiat SpA (F) Chief Executive Officer Sergio Marchionne will skip the International Auto Show, Europe’s biggest auto event, to prepare for the listing of CNH Industrial NV (CNHI) in New York, a person familiar with the plan said.

-The Italian carmaker, which controls Chrysler Group LLC, isn’t showing any new models from its mass-market brands at the show as Marchionne holds back on investments in the midst of the sixth straight annual decline in European auto demand.
+The Italian carmaker isn’t showing new models from its mass-market brands at the show as Marchionne holds back on investments in the midst of the sixth straight annual decline in European auto demand.
 The CEO instead is pushing production of more upscale cars from the Maserati and Alfa Romeo nameplates, which will come to market in the coming years, to export from Italy.

-Marchionne canceled two press events tomorrow and is unlikely to attend a meeting of the ACEA industry group, which he currently heads, on Sept.
-11, Fiat said.
+Marchionne canceled two press events tomorrow, Fiat said.
+The executive won’t attend a Sept.
+11 meeting of the ACEA industry group, said a representative of the organization said.

 To contact the editor responsible for this story: Chad Thomas at firstname.lastname@example.org